gui-lizarza/image-deblurring-neural-nets/README.md

 Proposed mixture of trained CNNs for the restoration of images with 256 gradations of gray (only B&W).

 ## Degradation of the images used:
-The degradation of the images was simulated by a gaussian point spread function (that have sigma and the dimension of the filter as parameters).
+The degradation of the images was simulated by a gaussian point spread function (that have sigma and the dimension of the filter as parameters -- with higher values for sigma and broader dimensions for the filter, worse the degradation).